 For more information, consult a doctor online at iCliniq.com.

 Last reviewed at:

-Article Overview: This is an informative article, mainly targeting the misguided use of homeopathic medicines as prevention or treatment of COVID-19.
-Also, I would be addressing an area of vacuum about post-coronavirus infection.
+Article Overview: This is an informative article, mainly targeting the misguided use of homeopathic medicines in preventing or treating COVID-19.
 Read Article

-Introduction: My focus will remain on the role of homeopathy during this monstrous infection that is causing chaos in the world these last few months (COVID-19).
+Introduction: My focus will remain on the role of homeopathy during this monstrous infection that has been causing chaos in the world these last few years (COVID-19).
 If you are reading this article hoping to get the names of homeopathic medicines, you may get a little disappointed.
-We all know that th...
+We all know that...
 Read Article

 Article Overview: Is it safe to work out in gyms during this pandemic?
 Read the article to know about ways to prevent the possible transmission of COVID-19 in fitness studios.
 Read Article

-COVID-19 or the Coronavirus disease 2019, a respiratory illness, is caused by a virus named SARS-CoV-2.
+COVID-19, or the Coronavirus disease 2019, a respiratory illness, is caused by a virus named SARS-CoV-2.
 This virus mainly spreads from one person to another through respiratory droplets when an infected person coughs, talks, or sneezes.
-You can also get infected by touching a surface or any object w...
+You can also get infected by touching a surface or any object ...
 Read Article

 Most Popular Articles